 There is a big, noteworthy exception: Most policies don’t cover you for anything that happens when you sublet your place or rent it out in other ways, such as through Airbnb.
-So if you intend to do either, be sure to ask your insurance broker.
+So if you intend to do either, be sure to ask your insurance broker about redoing your coverage.

 It’s worth noting that liability coverage is fairly inexpensive.
 A basic policy typically comes with $100,000 worth of liability coverage; for about another $50 a year, you can raise this limit to $500,000.
 If you have assets you want to protect, this is recommended, as you can be sued personally for damage and bodily injury.

 4. Does my policy cover my roommates too?
 What about my dog?